SystemErrorWang/FacialCartoonization/README.md

-# White-box Cartoonizaiton improved on facial images
+# White-box facial image cartoonizaiton

 - Pytorch implementation of a simple facial image cartoonizaiton netowrk
 - This work is an improvement based on CVPR2020 White-box cartoonizaiton paper